ben8p-archives/typescript-nova-toolkit/README.md

 - transpile => to transpile all .ts into .js
 - doc => to generate documentation
 - clean => delete all generated js files
-- dev => start the test server (it will run until you kill the task)
+- dev => start the test server (it will run until you kill the task), transpile all ts when a change is detected
+- dev:nowatch => start the test server (it will run until you kill the task).
+No automatic transpilation.
 - default => generate documentation and transpile all .ts into .js if ```NAME_OF_THE_TASK``` is not provided, the default task will run.